kanglin-chen/kanglin-chen.github.io/_pages/4_research.md

 * 2019 Quantifying Landscape Performance of Depot Park, Gainesville, FL

-* 2018 Evaluating the Implementation of Master Plans of National Parks in China (Thesis)
+* 2018 Evaluating the Implementation of Master Planning of National Parks in China (Thesis)

 * 2015-2018 World Heritage Application to UNESCO: Cultural Landscape of Old Tea Forests of the Jingmai Mountain in Pu’er (Recognized as a World Heritage in 2023)